Understanding Alcohol Addiction

 Alcohol addiction is a disease of the behavior, the brain and most importantly the spirit.
 It's a malady that not only impacts the life of the alcoholic, but also to those they care about.
 It is progressive and doesn't take off weekends or holidays.
 It is damaging and life threatening.
 It is also treatable.
-Each day, more individuals are getting sober and walking away from alcohol abuse.
-For many, it takes an alcoholism treatment program.
-Below we address how alcoholism impacts us, and what can be done to treat and recover from alcohol addiction.
+Each day, more individuals are getting sober and walking away from their drinking struggle.
+For many, it takes a treatment program.
+Below we address how alcoholism impacts us, and what can be done to treat and recover from addiction.